chrisjiang7/grade-calculator/README.md

 # grade-calculator
-calculates grades given in a list
+Calculates grades given in a list